gchux/cloud-run-tcpdump/README.md

 > You can optionally choose a different port by setting `PCAP_HC_PORT` as an env var of the `tcpdump` sidecar

+### Configure Cloud Storage Bucket for PCAP file upload

+1. Configure the Cloud Storage Bucket.
+Give the runtime service account the `roles/storage.admin` on the bucket so that it may create objects and read bucket metadata.

 ## Available configurations

 The `tcpdump` sidecar accepts the following environment variables: